TimWCA/RegistrationsCSVGenerator/README.md

 ## Launch
 ### On Windows
-Just launch RegistrationsCSVGenerator.exe from archieve on the Releases page :)
+Just download and launch RegistrationsCSVGenerator.exe from the Releases page :)

 ### On Linux
 For linux you should install Python 3.
 Example for Fedora Linux: